Breeding Location:

 General

 Short-tailed Albatross: Large albatross with all-white body.
 Head and nape have golden-yellow cast.
 White wings have black edges and tips.
 Tail is white with black fringe.
 Sexes are similar.
-Juvenile is entirely dark brown with pink bill and feet.
+Males tend to attain whitest plumage and to develop this more quickly.
+Juvenile has blackish-brown plumage with small white areas below the eye and around the bill; pink bill and feet.
+Males may get full adult plumage by the time they are 10 years old, but some breeding females may not fully gain the adult plumage until they are 14 years old.

 Range and Habitat

-Short-tailed Albatross: Endangered species.
-Once frequent in the northwestern Pacific.
-Currently, an estimated 200 nest on Torishima, an island south of Japan.
-Travels to Bering Sea and Alaska south along the Pacific coast south to California after breeding.
+Short-tailed Albatross: Vulnerable species.
+Once commonly found throughout the northwestern Pacific.
+Currently, there are an estimated 200 nests on Torishima, an island south of Japan.
+After breeding, this species travels to the Bering Sea along the Aleutian archipelago and the southern coast of Alaska south along the Pacific coast to California.

 Breeding and Nesting